cesium-ml/baselayer/doc/usage.md

 provided as `supervisor.conf.template`, which will be compiled before launching.
 See, e.g., `services/dask`.

-External services can also be used to pull a custom microservice from a Github repository.
+"External" micro-services can be used to extend the capabilities of any application relying on `baselayer`.

-They can also be added to the `config.yaml` file under the `services.external` key.
-Each service should have a unique name and a set of parameters that define what specific repository you want to pull.
+These are added to `services.external` section of the configuration, and need to provide: service name, GitHub repo URL, branch+sha or tagged version of the repo where the external service is hosted, along with optional service-specific parameters.
 For example:

 ```
 services: